Build-Week-Expat-Journal1/Back-End/README.md

 3. Knex
 4. nodemon
 5. jsonwebtoken
-6. sqlite3
+6. sqlite3 for development and testing
+7. postgres in production
-7. Jest and supertest
+8. Jest and supertest

 # Project Info
 This project was done during a build week sprint at [Lambda School](https://lambdaschool.com).
 Part time students stretch this build over two weeks.
 They have 9 class nights of 3 hours to work on the project, complete stand up meetings before every day and at the end of specified days, and one timed, multiple-choice assessment for the unit they have just completed.
 Students work in cross-functional teams using GitHub, Trello, Slack, and Zoom to facilitate remote work.